Snakeskin gourami: Relationship to humans

 Compared to other gourami species, the snakeskin gourami is less frequently sold as aquarium fish but is more commonly used as food fish in their native lands.
 The snakeskin gourami is a highly economical species that is captured and cultured for food and for export for the aquarium trade.
 It is one of the five most important aquacultured freshwater species in Thailand.
-Its flesh is of good quality, and may be fried, grilled or used for fish soup, like tom yam.
+Its flesh is sweet and of good quality, and may be fried, grilled or used for fish soup, like tom yam.
 In Thailand, there is a trade of dried snakeskin gourami for the benefit of people in areas where the live fish is not available.

 Famous areas for snakeskin gourami farming in Thailand are Bang Bo and Bang Phli Districts in Samut Prakan Province with Don Kamyan Sub-District in Mueang Suphan Buri District, Suphan Buri Province, but the area with the largest number of farms is Ban Phaeo District, Samut Sakhon Province.
 All of these are in the central region.

+Diseases

+Several pathogens have been reported from cultured populations of T. pectoralis: